Creek War: Tennessee campaign

 Although Jackson's mission was to defeat the Creek, his larger objective was to move on Pensacola.
 Jackson's plan was to move south, build roads, destroy Upper Creek towns, and then later proceed to Mobile to stage an attack on Spanish-held Pensacola.
-He had two problems: logistics and short enlistments.
-When Jackson began his advance, the Tennessee River was low, making it difficult to move supplies, and there was little forage for his horses.
+He had two problems - logistics and short enlistments.
+When Jackson began his advance, the Tennessee River was low, making moving supplies difficult, and little forage was available for his horses.

 On October 10, Jackson, along with 2,500 troops, set out on the expedition, his arm in a sling.
 Jackson established Fort Strother as a supply base.
 On November 3, his top cavalry officer, Brigadier General John Coffee, defeated a band of Red Sticks at the Battle of Tallushatchee.
 It was a brutal battle, and many Red Sticks, including some women and children, were killed.
 After this, Jackson received a call for help from 150 allied Creeks besieged by 700 Red Stick warriors.
-Jackson marched his troops to relieve the siege, and won another decisive victory at the Battle of Talladega on November 9.
+Jackson marched his troops to relieve the siege and won another decisive victory at the Battle of Talladega on November 9.

-After Talladega, however, Jackson was plagued by supply shortages and discipline problems arising from his men's short term enlistments.
+After Talladega, however, Jackson was plagued by supply shortages and discipline problems arising from his men's short-term enlistments.
 John Alexander Cocke, with the East Tennessee Militia, took the field on October 12.
 His route of march was from Knoxville to Chattanooga and then along the Coosa River toward Fort Strother.
 Because of rivalry between the East and West Tennessee militias, Cocke was in no hurry to join Jackson, particularly after he angered Jackson by mistakenly attacking a friendly village on November 17.
 When he finally reached Fort Strother on December 12, the East Tennessee men only had 10 days remaining on their enlistments.
 Jackson had no choice but to dismiss them.
 Furthermore, Brigadier General Coffee, who had returned to Tennessee for remounts, wrote Jackson that the cavalry had deserted.
 By the end of 1813, Jackson was down to a single regiment whose enlistments were due to expire in mid-January.